Who are the people behind the success stories of Implico? How did they find us and what inspires them in their everyday work?

 What do you like about the company?

-I think what Implico offers its dual students is great: a laptop you can use in class, a public transportation pass, book money and bonus payments for good performance.
+Implico has great offers its dual students: from a laptop you can use in class to a public transportation pass to bonus payments for good performance.
 And free water, coffee and tea for the employees also isn’t something you find everywhere.
 I like that Implico pushed for a city bike station right in front of the building – it only takes me 13 minutes to get to work.

 That I was asked my opinion right from the first day, and that I was accepted incredibly quickly.
 A lot of people read the new employee profiles on the intranet and talked to me about it.What do you see in your future?